Columbus

 Columbus is the second most populous city in Georgia (Atlanta), and fields the state's fourth-largest metropolitan area.
 At the 2020 U.S. census, Columbus had a population of 206,922, with 328,883 in the Columbus metropolitan statistical area.
 The metro area joins the nearby Alabama cities of Auburn and Opelika to form the ColumbusAuburnOpelika combined statistical area, which had a population of 563,967 in 2020.

 Columbus lies 100 miles (southwest of Atlanta.
-Fort Moore, the United States Army's Maneuver Center of Excellence and a major employer, is located south of the city in southern Muscogee and Chattahoochee counties.
+Fort Moore, formerly Fort Benning, the United States Army's Maneuver Center of Excellence and a major employer, is located south of the city in southern Muscogee and Chattahoochee counties.
 Columbus is home to museums and tourism sites, including the National Infantry Museum, dedicated to the U.S. Army's Infantry Branch.
 It has the longest urban whitewater rafting course in the world constructed on the Chattahoochee River.

 This was for centuries the traditional territory of the Creek Indians, who became known as one of the Five Civilized Tribes of the Southeast after European contact.
 Those who lived closest to white-occupied areas conducted considerable trading and adopted some European American ways.